-Billed as the world’s first self-contained indoor garden appliance, Aerogarden promises dirt-free and virtually set-and-forget produce.
-The makers claim its ‘NASA-tested aeroponic’ technology’ produces faster, healthier and more nutritious plants, year-round.
-But as CHOICE found, high-tech isn’t low-cost.
+Billed as the world's first self-contained indoor garden appliance, Aerogarden promises dirt-free and virtually set-and-forget produce.
+The makers claim its 'NASA-tested aeroponic technology' produces faster, healthier and more nutritious plants, year-round.
+But high tech turns out to be high cost as well.

 The 'smart' part of the system is how it adjusts nutrient levels and water flow for optimum growth and indicates when to add more.
 The timed lamps run about 16 hours a day, depending on plant type, but it's claimed the whole system consumes less than a 60 W light bulb.
 The lamp hood can be raised progressively to accommodate the growing garden.

-There’s a limited selection of herbs, salad greens, cherry tomatoes, chilli peppers and flowers available in readymade pod packs, or a do-it-yourself kit for other seed types which the makers claim will not perform as impressively as the 'special' pods.
+There's a limited selection of herbs, salad greens, cherry tomatoes, chilli peppers and flowers available in readymade pod packs, or a do-it-yourself kit for other seed types which the makers claim will not perform as impressively as the 'special' pods.

-The Aerogarden makes a trendy talking point and it’s convenient, but a run-of-the-mill readymade indoor herb garden kit is about a tenth the cost.
+The Aerogarden makes a trendy talking point and it's convenient, but a run-of-the-mill readymade indoor herb garden kit is about a tenth the cost.
 But if you want a small, clean, funky, high-tech indoor garden all year round, go for it.
 Globaldirect sell the light bulbs and seed kits but if you want to buy a unit, you need to order from Amazon.